-Both Brute Force and Riot in Cell Block 11 occur in male prisons, emphasising inhumane and brutal conditions.
+Brute Force and Riot in Cell Block 11 occur in male prisons, emphasising the inhumane and brutal conditions for the inmates.
 Here the darkness of the prison eventually drives the inmates to plot an escape or organise a riot.
-The former film is notable for some extremely violent and brutal imagery for its time, including crushing one of the inmates under a stamping machine and beating a chair-bound man with straps.
-It is also based on the real-life events of “Battle of Alcatraz”, an unsuccessful escape attempt from 1946.
+The former film is notable for some extremely violent and brutal imagery, including crushing one of the inmates under a stamping machine and beating a chair-bound man with straps.
+It is also based on the real-life events of the Battle of Alcatraz, an unsuccessful escape attempt in 1946.

 To further highlight the differences between the two sides, both films have either unreasonably sadistic guards or uncooperative prison officials and state politicians.
 Played brilliantly by Hume Cronyn, Brute Force’s Captain Munsey is one of the most despicable characters in cinema history.
-His despise towards the inmates and enjoyment of their torture, heavily reminiscent of Nazism.
+His despise towards the inmates and enjoyment of their torture is heavily reminiscent of Nazism.
 This is understandable given that the film is Dassin’s first post-war noir, coming just two years after World War II.

 READ MORE FROM AGI SAJTI

 However, when we look at our two female-led films, the first significant difference is the narrative arc, with neither Cromwell’s nor Seiler’s film revolving around attempted escape.
 Instead, both are centred on the cut-throat world of the female prison through the eyes of a naive newcomer, Marie (Eleanor Parker) Caged and Helene (Phyllis Thaxter) Women’s Prison.
 For both women, the hardships they endure are only elevated by the sadistic matron in control (Emerson Hope and Ida Lupino).
 Meanwhile, both films heavily emphasise the strong female community of the prison in fighting against the totalitarian directorate that runs the establishment.